starknet-inheritance/.github/profile/README.md

 20% of Bitcoin are said to be lost due to death of owner or forgotten seed and a staggering 85% of users are uncertain on incorperating crytocurrency into their estate planning.

+For users who like to inherit their assets, they have to inherit their assets by sharing their private key with successors or use a multisig wallet.
+We believe that is not the optimal experience for inheritance for 2 main reasons:

+1. You wallet is not fully yours - as you have to share your private keys OR gather signatures to perform transaction.
+2. Not replicate real world implementation - where will or inheritance are performed after owner death without sharing access to wallet.

-The current solutions are non-existent or of a bad product market fit, hence we think that StarkWill will be able to solve a pain point in the industry
+While, the current solutions are non-existent or of a bad product market fit, hence we think that StarkWill will be able to solve a pain point in the industry.

-Introducing StarkWill, the go-to application for crypto users to inherit their crypto assets to their love ones.
+Introducing StarkWill, the go-to application for crypto users to inherit their crypto assets to their love ones build on **StarkNet** with account abstraction technologies.

 ## Features

+Inheritance assets without needs to share private key OR use any multisig wallet:

 - Customize percentage of wallet distribution for inheritance
 - Guardians/governers selection
 - Proof of death voting by guardians
 - Recipient claim when owner is unavailable

 ## How Starkwill works?